jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 [^usecases]: e.g. Decentralized Social Media, more of the Finance industry, Metaverse, and Gaming
 [^nodes]:
     There are fundamentally 4 resources a full node needs:
-    - CPU → To manipulate state, run smart contracts and check the validity of transactions, etc.
+    - CPU → To read and modify state, run smart contracts and check the validity of transactions, etc.
-    - Memory → To cache “active” data so the CPU doesn’t have to wait around for it to load from storage.
+    - Memory → To cache heavily used parts of the data so the CPU doesn’t have to wait around for it to load from storage.
     - Storage → To store the snapshot of the blockchain’s world state at each block.
     - Network Connection → To talk to peers in the network and receive broadcasts of new transactions to put in mempool [where TX is kept by nodes until included in a block], queries from light clients, and sync to the tip of the chain.